Bromgard/rcblack/Gisla_saga/Gisla_27.md

 [↩](#a17)

 <a name="myfootnote18" id="f18">18</a>:
- _skar_, obj. is _spjótit_: "the spear cut out" (from the flesh), so that he made a deep cut, but did not get suck in the wound.
+ _skar_, obj. is _spjótit_: "the spear cut out" (from the flesh), so that he made a deep cut, but did not get stuck in the wound.
 [↩](#a18)

 <a name="myfootnote19" id="f19">19</a>: